apache/cxf/distribution/src/main/release/samples/configuration_interceptor/README.txt

 Stream GZIP Interceptor Demo
 ============================

-This demo shows how to develope an user interceptor and add the interceptor into the interceptor chain through configuration.
+This demo shows how to develop an interceptor and add the interceptor into the interceptor chain through configuration.

 Please review the README in the samples directory before